zhuyanhao/Traffic-Sign-Classifier-Project3-Self-Driving-Cars/README.md

 I've also done some affine transformation to increase the number of traffic signs.
 The dataset given is imbalanced; some types of traffic sings outnumber the others.
 This does impair the network performance quite a lot.
 Without any data augmentation, the accuracy of classifier can hardly surpass 90%.
 The mistakes made has a strong correlation with the number of samples for each type of sign.

 So, the main purpose of this step is simply to make dataset more balanced.
 This could be done by any types of affine transformation.
+A decent solution is provided by Ryein C. Goddard (https://github.com/Goddard/udacity-traffic-sign-classifier) where a few random alternation is done on the original figure.
+The solution is modified in my project so that the validation set also participates in this step, which is more reasonable IMO.
+After this is done, the dataset becomes more evenly-distributed, as is shown below:

+![alt text][image5]

 After the dataset is generated, normalization suggested in the lecture is done.